hermixy/GalileoGen2GPIO/README.md

 ## Introduction

 This repository contains an example for using Helix App Cloud on the Intel Galileo Gen2 board running VxWorks-7 OS to manipulate GPIO pins.
-It's a quick tutorial that allows you to get up to speed on how to use GPIO on VxWorks-7 based platforms.
+It's a quick tutorial that allows you to quickly get up to speed on how to use GPIO on VxWorks-7 based platforms.

 ## GPIO for VxWorks-7

 VxWorks-7 uses the same interface to GPIO as recent versions of Linux based on sysfs, in particular /sys/class/gpio.
 There is an excellent overview describing how to use GPIO from a Linux application at [Kernel.org Documentation](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
 VxWorks-7 implements the same interface; however, the underlying implementation is quite different.
-This should not concern you.
+From the perspective of writing C/C++ application programs, they are the same.

 The steps to read/write a GPIO pin are relatively simple:

 ### Step 1 - Reserve/Create the Pin

-Following the Linux GPIO interface we first have to create the pin. /sys/class/gpio.
+Following the Linux GPIO interface we first have to create the pin using /sys/class/gpio.
 We do this by writing the string value of the pin number (e.g.: "30") to /sys/class/gpio/export.

 ```C
 int fd;